joe-cheung/joe-cheung.github.io/_posts/2020-12-15-Did-DeepMind-solve-the-protein-folding-problem.md

 tags: science AI
 wordcount: 8408
 ---
-*[Epistemic status: I have no expertise, but below is my best guess from what I have read so far, mostly relying on AlQuraishi's excellent [<span class="underline">essay</span>](https://moalquraishi.wordpress.com/2020/12/08/alphafold2-casp14-it-feels-like-ones-child-has-left-home/).
-The first half of this post will be kind of a literature review on the protein structure prediction, and the second half is a bit of a rehash of AlQuraishi’s essay, so post will serve as a companion piece of sorts to help you understand the background of the problem better if you’re a layman like me.]*
+*Epistemic status: I have no expertise, but below is my best guess from what I have read so far, mostly relying on AlQuraishi's excellent [<span class="underline">essay</span>](https://moalquraishi.wordpress.com/2020/12/08/alphafold2-casp14-it-feels-like-ones-child-has-left-home/).
+The first half of this post will be kind of a literature review on the protein structure prediction, and the second half is a bit of a rehash of AlQuraishi’s essay, so post will serve as a companion piece of sorts to help you understand the background of the problem better if you’re a layman like me.*

-1. TOC
-{:toc}

 ![](/images/2020-12-17-Did-DeepMind-solve-the-protein-folding-problem/image2.png)
 *[<span class="underline">Obligatory XKCD</span>](https://xkcd.com/1430/)*